quimvinals/go-by-example/README.md

 - `cd ...` into the module you want to test
 - run `go test` to execute the test suites for that module

+#### Maps

+An interesting property of maps is that you can modify them without passing as an address to it: `&myMap`

+This may make them feel like a "reference type", but they are not.
+A map value is a pointer to a runtime.hmap structure.

+So when you pass a map to a function/method, you are indeed copying it, but just the pointer part, not the underlying data structure that contains the data.
+A gotcha with maps is that they can be a nil value.
+A nil map behaves like an empty map when reading, but attempts to write to a nil map will cause a runtime panic.

+Therefore, you should never initialize an empty map variable:
+`var m map[string]string`